Cornell-Genomics-Facility/checkMyIndex/README.md

 * the number of samples
 * the desired multiplexing rate (i.e. number of samples per pool/lane)
 * the constraint on the indices (none, use each one or each combination only once)
-* the inclusion of any indices that are require to appear in the solution
+* the inclusion of any indices that are required to appear in the solution

 ## Modifications in this fork (made by Cornell Genomics Facility)